Name: Dr. Juliet Evusa

 Documentary: The Plight of Kenyan Students in India aired on KTN Nairobi, Kenya.

 Research Project: Correlation between ‘Matatus’ (Kenya’s Private Transportation System) and The Rate of Female High School Dropouts.
-Nairobi, Kenya.

 Area of Teaching

 - Communication Research Methods: COMM 3613 (Fall 2010 to present).

 - Corporation Communication Internship: COMM 4283 (Summer 2008).